 Previously, in April 22, Phivolcs recorded a quake in a part of Zambales.
 It had a magnitude of 6.1.
 Strong shaking were felt leaving people fearing about the so-called “Big One“.
 But the agency advises the people to wait for factual information and not to panic.

-Recently, a quake has hit a part of Davao Oriental on February 20, 2021.
-At 02:38 am, Governor Generoso was hit by an earthquake with a magnitude of 3.2.
+Recently, a quake has hit a part of Davao Oriental.
+At 10:53 pm, December 8, 2020, Governor Generoso was hit by an earthquake with a magnitude of 3.2.

-According to Phivolcs, the quake that hit a part of Davao Oriental was located at 05.78° North, 127.21° East – 159 km South 53° East of Governor Generoso.
-The quake was tectonic in origin and had a depth of 071 kilometers.
+According to Phivolcs, the quake that hit a part of Davao Oriental was located at 06.76°North, 126.03°East – 012 km North 21° West of Governor Generoso.
+The quake was tectonic in origin and had a depth of 077 kilometers.

 Phivolcs stated in its bulletin that no damage is expected of the said quake and as well as aftershocks.
-No intensity was recorded of the said quake in its epicenter and as well as the nearby areas.
+No intensity was recorded by the agency of the said quake in its epicenter and the nearby areas.

 Keep safe everyone.
 We’ll keep you posted for official updates from Phivolcs and other weather agencies.